deeppavlov/chatsky/docs/source/examples.rst

 :doc:`FAQ bot <./examples/faq_bot>`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-FAQ bot for Arch Linux users built using `DFF`.
+FAQ bot for Deeppavlov users built using `DFF`.
 Can be run with Telegram or with a web interface.

 :doc:`Customer service bot <./examples/customer_service_bot>`